 Your provider may drain the area, clean the infected area using sterile tools and prescribe antibiotics.
 To help ensure they are prescribing the right antibiotics, they may sample (or ‘culture’) the pus.
 Large wounds or abscesses may need to be cleaned and drained by a surgeon.

 Don’t fret over a simple pimple

 A small amount of pus sometimes forms in pimples.
 It usually isn’t a big deal, and you can manage it at home.
 You probably don’t need to see a doctor unless a pimple gets swollen, red and painful.

-“Use a warm compress to draw the pus out of pimples, but don’t pop or squeeze them,” Didion said.
+“Use a warm compress to draw it out of pimples, but don’t pop or squeeze them,” Didion said.